-Soft and fluffy with a slight sourdough tangy, these easy to make sourdough dinner rolls will be a welcome addition to your meal!
+So easy and fluffy with a slight sourdough tangy, these soft sourdough dinner rolls will be a welcome addition to your meal!

 Slainté!
 L’chaim!
 Cheers!